bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 ## Getting Started

-Before you can use the software you'll need to do the following:
+Before you can use the software you'll need to do the following steps.
+There is an option [down below](#using-pre-compiled-releases) to skip setup of a development environment and use a pre-compiled .bin file, however this means you can't make any changes which can be limiting!
+It is recommended to try to setup your local development environment first.

 ### 1. Setup your Development Environment